CARE Peru

 One of the biggest impediments in overcoming income poverty for the poor is the access to credit in line with their characteristics and capacity.
 In 1998, CARE Peru assisted with the establishment of EDYFICAR, a financial entity to provide financial services to low-income sectors.
 In 2007, the Inter-American Development Bank ranked EDYFICAR ninth among the top 100 micro-finance institutions in Latin America.
 In 2009, its portfolio reached US$194 million, serving people in 13 regions in Peru.
 Also, the Banco de Crédito del Perú – the largest bank in the country – managed to acquire the majority stake in EDYFICAR.
 Since then, it has operated under the model of financial services aimed at the lowest income segments of the population.

 CARE and its partners have also influenced decision-makers in the public sector.
 For example CARE and the Ministry of Agriculture demonstrated that small farmers with less than 3 hectares of land could be linked to existing markets, and therefore should be included in the compensation program that the government established after signing the Free Trade Agreement with the United States.

-Between 2005-2010, CARE worked with 58, 570 households in the poorest and most excluded highland regions of the country, contributing to reduce the percentage of the population living with less than US$1 per day from 84% to 63%.
+Between 2005 and 2010, CARE worked with 58,570 households in the poorest and most excluded highland regions of the country, contributing to reduce the percentage of the population living with less than US$1 per day from 84% to 63%.
 Statistic from National Institute of Statistics and Information showed that the percentage of poor Peru has dropped from 54.8% in 2001 to 31.3% in 2010 and poverty has fallen by 23.5 percentage points over the last decade.